Makeey1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a symbolic link into binls
+Create a file that copies all html file from the current working directory